mdbootstrap/mdb-ui-kit/docs/getting-started/introduction.md

 <link rel="stylesheet" href="{{ site.cdn.css }}">
 {% endhighlight %}

-Add jQuery, Bootstrap, and our Javascript plugins near the end of your pages, right before the closing `</body>` tag.
+Add jQuery, Tether, and our Javascript near the end of your pages, right before the closing `</body>` tag.
 Be sure to place jQuery first as our code depends on it.

 {% highlight html %}
 <script src="{{ site.data.cdn.jquery }}.min.js"></script>